steve-oconnor/steve-oconnor.github.io/writing/figma-config-2025.md

       <figcaption>An example of code from practice-type.com</figcaption>
   </figure>

-  <p>Accessibility advocate Schalk Neethling did just that in <span class="visually-hidden">(opens in new tab) </span><a href="https://youtu.be/6g-HxLhFHhc?si=PVhBnUU_3362RSwh" target="_blank" rel="noopener noreferrer">a quietly devastating review</a>, and… it’s not great.
+  <p>Accessibility advocate Schalk Neethling did just that in <span class="visually-hidden">(link opens in new tab) </span><a href="https://youtu.be/6g-HxLhFHhc?si=PVhBnUU_3362RSwh" target="_blank" rel="noopener noreferrer">a quietly devastating review</a>, and… it’s not great.
 The HTML lacks semantic structure, has no headings, relies heavily on JavaScript, and is unusable with a keyboard or screen reader.</p>

   <div class="inline-quote">
     <blockquote>